 There are two textbooks for the class, because you are expected to use a certain amount of theory in your research paper.
 These two will be available in the Student Union bookstore.
-My book just came out in paper, so there are no used copies yet.
-Do not make the mistake of buying a hardback copy of my book.
+If you go online, do not make the mistake of buying a hardback copy of my book.
 Also make sure you get the book assigned for this class, as I have published several books.
 The McAdam book is available in used editions; the 1999 version has an additional introduction which students can skip.
 Actually the 1982 edition is OK if you see it.